 Usually, all season tires can be used for up to 80,000 miles - however, this depends on the quality of the brand and model purchased.
 Some tire models also feature visual alignment and tread life indicators across their footprints.

-Better year-long traction helps the tire ease the driving pressure off the tire.
-These tire sets allow the tire to offer low rolling resistance all year long.
-Therefore, all season tires offer better fuel efficiency.
+Better year-long traction helps the tire ease the driving pressure off its footprint.
+These tire sets offer low rolling resistance all year long.
+Therefore, all season tires guarantee better fuel efficiency.

 The decreased rolling resistance manages to minimize the vehicle's fuel consumption and CO2 emissions.
 This makes all season tire sets more desirable for everyday driving, as it offers both fuel efficiency and an environmentally friendly driving experience.